sta210-sp20/website/website-background.md

 library(tidyverse)
 library(readr)
 library(cowplot)
-library(nnet)
 ```

 Introduction
 ------------

 This document contains the code used to make the background image for the [STA 210 Spring 2019](https://www2.stat.duke.edu/courses/Spring19/sta210.001/) course website.
-This background can be used to start a discussion with students about various types of regression models.
+This background can be used to start a discussion with students about using data visualization to understand the relationship between multiple variables.

 The Data
 --------